hormoz-lab/Cell-2020-CARLIN/README.md

 ## Download Software

-1. If you haven't done so, first [download and install the CARLIN pipeline](https://gitlab.com/hormozlab/carlin) according to the instructions, making sure to update the MATLAB path as instructed.
+1. If you haven't done so, first [download and install the CARLIN pipeline](https://gitlab.com/hormozlab/carlin) according to the instructions, making sure to update the MATLAB path and register CatchAll binary as instructed.
 To reproduce figures and numerics exactly, make sure to checkout the version of code used in preparing the paper (via `git checkout v1.0`).

 2. Download the code from this repository into the directory given by PAPER_PATH: